 - Grizzly / Polar Bear (did you hear about that Greenland shark who ate a polar bear?)

 - Spotted / Striped Hyena

 Number 7416 – way further down on the list, the human being, bites with a force of 120 psi.
 Piece of cake.

 What do sharks and bees and airplanes and cars have in common?

 Sharks and airplanes have a bad reputation – wrongfully!

 Statistically, driving a car is far deadlier than flying.
-Still people drive every day without giving it any thought.
+Still, people drive every day without giving it any thought.
 Since records on shark fatalities began in 1580 only 152 deaths by shark attacks have been reported.
-By comparison, bees kill an average of 500 people worldwide every year – starting 1580 this would add up to a whooping 217.000 people!!
+By comparison, bees kill an average of 500 people worldwide every year – starting 1580 this would add up to a whopping 217.000 people!!
 Don’t even get me started on car accidents.

 By now you are either ready for a snack – or the Shark Attack Quiz